 5.04.
 Legal Status of LLCs.
 All LLCs organized under this Ordinance, whether owned by Tribal members or non-members, shall be distinct legal personalities existing under Tribal law.

 5.05.
 Taxation of Limited Liability Companies.
-For purposes of taxation by the Tribe, an LLC transacting business on the reservation shall be classified in the same manner as it is classified for federal income tax purposes.
+For purposes of taxation by the Tribe, an LLC transacting business on the reservation shall be classified in the same manner as it is classified for federal income tax purposes, and subject to dutifully enacted taxes enacted by the Tribe, if any.

 5.06.
 Reservation of a Name.